Skip to main content

 The main purpose of the Notification Service is that users, including external users, can define their own application notifications based on their application and project level criteria.

-The Notification Service works as follows:
+When processing an email device type notification, the Notification Service works as follows:

 1. A project administrator makes a request to the Notification Service to receive notifications about a particular application.